MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-activities-api.md

 ---
 # required metadata

-title: Investigate activities using the API - Cloud App Security | Microsoft Docs
+title: Investigate activities using the API - Cloud App Security
 description: This article provides information on how to use the API to investigate user activity in Cloud App Security.
 keywords:
 author: shsagir